Hearing aid: Hearing aid adaptation

 Due to the plasticity of the central nervous system, inactive hearing centers in the brain's cortex switch over to processing auditory stimuli in another frequency and intensity.
 The brain starts to perceive sounds amplified by the hearing aid immediately after the initial adjustment; however, it may not process them correctly right away.

 Feeling the hearing aid in the ear may seem unusual.
 It also takes time to adapt to a new way of hearing.
 The ear has to be gradually adjusted to the new sound.
 The sound may seem unnatural, metallic, too loud or too quiet.
 A whistling sound may also appear, which can be unpleasant.

 Hearing aids do not provide immediate improvement.
 The adjustment period can last from several hours to several months.

-Patients are offered an initial schedule to wear their hearing aid, ensuring gradual adaptation to it.
-If the patient wears the hearing aid continually from the beginning, the unfamiliar sound may cause a headache, and as a result, the user may refuse to wear a hearing aid despite the fact that it helps.
-Audiologists often run a quick preparation course for the patients.
-As a rule, users have inflated expectations of hearing aids.
-They expect that hearing aids will help them to hear in the same way as before hearing loss, but it is not the case.
-Training sessions help hearing aid users to get accustomed to the feeling of new sounds.
-Users are strongly recommended to regularly visit an audiologist, including for the purposes of additional hearing aid adjustment.

-Hearing aid applications, in contrast to traditional hearing aids, allow the implementation of options such as a built-in adaptation course.

-The functions of the course may include: